MykhailoHordun/WS_test_task/README.md

 # Winstars_Technology_Test_Task
 ## Description
 This basic purpose of this project is to make a model that will make a segmentation of an input image.
-To accomplish this U-Net model was trained on a kaggle competitions Airbus Ship Detection Challenge Dataset.
+To accomplish this U-Net model was trained on a kaggle Airbus Ship Detection Challenge Dataset.

 'data_analysis.jpynb' - jupyter notebook with exploratory data analysis of the dataset;